New material for stretchy electronics inspired by nature

 “There are many biological materials that have these properties as well, like the way tendons link muscle to bone,” said Studart.
 “But there are not so many examples in synthetic materials.”

-One of the companies trying to commercialize stretchable electronics is MC10 Inc, a Massachusetts-based start-up born out of research by John Rogers and his team at the University of Illinois.
+One of the companies trying to commercialise stretchable electronics is MC10 Inc, a Massachusetts-based start-up born out of research by John Rogers and his team at the University of Illinois.

 The firm recently announced plans to start selling a sensor-laden, flexible skullcap that monitors impacts to the head during sports.
 It was developed with Reebok and goes on sale next year.